 Take some diseases free, fully ripened, clean, and spotless tomatoes.
 You can even take a bite to confirm the flavor of the fruits you select for collecting seeds.

 Cut the tomatoes in half and squeeze out the pulp and seeds and put them into a jar.
 Then fill the jar with water at the same level or a little more of the seeds and pulp.

-According to a Study on Seed Extraction Methods found that tomato seed germination performs better when they are soaked for 24 to 48 hours before rinsed and dried
+A Study on Seed Extraction Methods found that tomato seed germination performs better when they are soaked for 24 to 48 hours before being rinsed and dried.

 Cover the jar loosely with the cloth to protect them from flies and other insects that may transmit diseases.
 Stir them up once a day so that the viable seeds can easily settle down at the bottom of the jar.

-If you ferment tomato seeds more than 2 or 3 days in the high temperature you may notice some mold appear on top of the water and release a bad smell.
-When the mold appears quickly remove the surface layer of mold.
+If you ferment tomato seeds for more than 2 or 3 days at a high temperature, you may notice some mold appear on top of the water and release a bad smell.
+When the mold appears, quickly remove the surface layer of the mold.

 Usually, this is a natural process and an old method of fermenting tomato seeds.
-However, I recommended you don’t let the mold begin.
-It changes the color of the tomato seeds and extreme mold and long fermenting process may reduce the germination rate.
+However, I recommend you don’t let the mold begin.
+It changes the color of the tomato seeds, and extreme mold and a long fermenting process may reduce the germination rate.

 Step 4– Pour Off

 After 2-3 days of fermentation, you will see the healthy tomato seeds settle to the bottom of the jar and no gel coating surrounding the seeds.
-Due to temperature variation, the fermenting process may extent at best 1 day.
+Due to temperature variation, the fermenting process may extend, at best, one day.

-Now you can gently pour off the surface mold if they appeared.
+Now you can gently pour off the surface mold if they appear.
 You should also pour off the floating seeds on the tomato matter because they are not viable.